esam00/TestPlacePicker/README.md

 1. Clone or download [simplePlacePicker](https://github.com/esam00/SimplePlacePicker)
 2. Go to File > New > Import Module..
 3. Enter the path of simpleplacepicker module and click finish.
-4. After android studio finishes syncing, Now go to File > Project Structure and select Dependencies.
+4. After android studio finishes syncing, go to File > Project Structure and select Dependencies.
 5. Now you should see that you have two modules , your app module and simpleplacepicker module
-6. choose your app module and in Declared dependencies section click the plus icon and choose Module Dependency
+6. Select app module and in Declared dependencies section click the plus icon and choose Module Dependency
-7. Now the last step choose simpleplacepicker and click Ok.
+7. Choose simpleplacepicker and click Ok.

-### Now you are ready to use SimplePlacePicker as is part of your project
+### Now you are ready to use SimplePlacePicker as a part of your project ^-^
 just create intent and add extras to get some customization
 ```java
         Intent intent = new Intent(this, MapActivity.class);